The Banks Behind the Fintechs

 Cross River Bank

 Cross River Bank has relationships with several high-profile fintech offerings.
 The bank, founded in 2008 and headquartered in New Jersey, is partially funded with venture capital and private equity.
-In response to the COVID-19 crisis, Cross River Bank was one of the top 15 lenders in the Paycheck Protection Program (PPP).
+In 2020, Cross River Bank was one of the top 15 lenders in the Paycheck Protection Program (PPP).
 The bank partnered with front-end service providers like Gusto, Kabbage, Intuit, and others to distribute those loans.

 In addition to business lending, Cross River Bank provides funds for online personal loans.
 If you borrow money from Upstart, Rocket Loans, or Upgrade, Cross River Bank is involved.
 Plus, when you shop online, you might see offers at checkout to finance your purchase instantly with Affirm.
 Those loans also come from Cross River Bank.